 - The highway does not have exits, making it very hard for drivers to access emergency services in case of an accident.

 - Also, there are no public services at the Department of Transportation maintenance stations or Alyeska Pipeline Service Company pump stations.

 The road surface

-- There are lots of holes and bumps, bends, slopes, steep hills, and high embankments.
+- There are many holes and bumps, bends, slopes, steep hills, and high embankments.

 - Also, there are quite a few steep grades (up to 12%-16%) along the route, as well.

 - The road is narrow and has soft shoulders.
-There is a limited possibility to stop or drive on the side of the road in an emergency, as there is no space on the road for stopping.
+There is a limited possibility of stopping or driving on the side of the road in an emergency, as there is no space on the road for stopping.

 - Visibility on the road is often reduced due to bad weather or due to dust behind the trucks.
 It’s easy to miss a hole in the road